Skip to main content

 The Critical Question of Voluntariness and Incentives?

-The concept of “voluntary” participation is the most heavily scrutinized aspect of under the ADA.
+The concept of “voluntary” participation is the most heavily scrutinized aspect of wellness programs under the ADA.
 While employers can offer incentives to encourage participation, these incentives cannot be so substantial that they become coercive.
 An employee must feel they have a legitimate choice.

 If the financial penalty for not participating is excessively high, the choice is illusory, and the program is no longer voluntary.
 Historically, the EEOC set a limit on these incentives, often tying them to a percentage of the cost of health insurance premiums, such as 30% of the total cost of self-only coverage.